APogue/APogue.github.io/_includes/UCLA-administrative-sections/section-1.md

   <span class="maximize-icon">&#x26F6;</span>
 </div>

-In 2018 the serving commissioner expressed what he identified as "the problematic culture that exists at the University, which inadvertently oppresses [marginalized] individuals on the basis of race, gender, religion, etc."[^49].
+<p>In 2018 the serving commissioner expressed what he identified as "the problematic culture that exists at the University, which inadvertently
+oppresses [marginalized] individuals on the basis of race, gender, religion, etc."[^49].
 These views indicate a level of distrust in UCLA's ability to maintain an inclusive and fair environment on campus.
-Whether this distrust escalated to creating a potentially toxic environment within the org itself, and for how long, is unknown.
+Whether this distrust escalated to creating a potentially toxic environment within the org itself, and for how long, is unknown. <p>

-On October 9th, 2023 CAC posted the message on its Instagram profile.
-It is clear the CAC understands the events of Oct 7th to be part of the Palestinian struggle in "liberation from Israel" as opposed to a terrorist attack by Hamas.
-While First Amendment rights protects these views, even if they are "extreme", the post calls into question the use of USAC funds to support this messaging.

-The statement goes on to say it's possible to criticize the policies or actions of the Israeli government without being antisemitic.
-However, at the end of the message are the words "From the River to the Sea, Palestine Will Be Free".
-Regardless of whether this phrase is generally considered threatening rhetoric, it is clear that a USAC funded organization must function on behalf of all students, at least insofar as the complete omission of threatening language towards any single group.
-It is clear that the Instagram post does not uphold a mission "that is accessible to all students" with respect to either the timing or the political position of this post.

 <div class="figure-container">